 Moving right, there is a Federal period wing armchair from Massachusetts circa 1810.
 To its side is a Federal period mahogany Pembroke table attributed to the French-born cabinet maker Charles Lannuier, who came to America in 1803.
 On top, there is a bowl-shaped fruit dish, or a compote, which originated from Dresden, Germany around 1820.

-The portraits on each side of the window are of Mr. and Mrs. Rowley, a New York couple (paintings not dated).
-The painter, American John Vanderlyn, helped introduce the neoclassicist style to the United States.
-He was a protégé of Aaron Burr, Vice President of the United States under Thomas Jefferson.
-He was also the first American painter to study in France rather than England.
+The portraits on either side of the window are of Mr. and Mrs. Rowley, a New York couple.
+The American painter, John Vanderlyn, helped introduce the Neoclassical style to the United States after studying in Paris for five years.
+He was the first American painter to study in France rather than England during this age.
+Vanderlyn was a protégé of Aaron Burr, the Vice President of the United States under Thomas Jefferson.

 To the right of the table is a Federalist lady's writing desk.
 It is crafted of maple and white pine and was built between 1790 and 1815 in Savannah, Georgia.
 Atop, there are two petite bronze urns from 1820 originating from France.

 The four-poster walnut bed is a 20th century reproduction.
 Hanging above it, there is a wallpaper panel from the 1850s called "The Preparation of Psyche."
 It shows classically draped women in a Greek temple interior.
 The drawing is surrounded by a design colored with ochre, a natural earth pigment, with a brown bellflower border.
 On either side of the wallpaper panel are two hand-painted porcelain urns from Paris circa 1820.
 They are set on American giltwood and gesso eagle brackets made around 1800.